Cruising the Back Roads of West Sonoma County

 Unusual Outdoor Sculptures

 Start your adventure in Cotati (pop.
-7,275), a small town in central Sonoma County with strong historic roots in agriculture and music.
-While Cotati offers delights of its own — among other events, it hosts an annual accordion festival and an annual jazz fest — for today it's the jumping-off point for your backroads adventure through West County.
+7,454), a small town in central Sonoma County with strong historic roots in agriculture and music.
+While Cotati offers delights of its own — among other events, it hosts an annual accordion festival and an annual music festival — for today it's the jumping-off point for your backroads adventure through West County.

 Tucked away in a quiet corner of Sebastopol is a unique display of artwork crafted from colorful metal pieces — old cars, one-time cookware, discarded radiators and pipes, and aluminum trash cans.
 You'll find this unusual outdoor gallery on Florence Avenue, a small residential street.
 From The Barlow, head west on McKinley; left back onto Route 116; then right (west) on Bodega Avenue; and finally right onto Florence Avenue.

 Here you'll find whimsical sculptures by artists and Florence Avenue residents Patrick Amiot and Brigitt Laurent on the lawns of tidy-looking homes along a three-block section of this street.
 Park your car and walk around; you can't miss these oversized pieces, such as those depicting a train, fire engine, an overworked waitress, a mermaid, and more.

 When you're finished checking out the artwork, continue north on Florence Avenue and turn left onto Healdsburg Avenue, which puts you back on 116W.

 From Wine to Butterflies, and More

-One of the smallest appellations in Sonoma County, the Green Valley wine region is home to excellent wineries open to the public, including DeLoach Vineyards, Dutton Estate, Iron Horse Vineyards, and Marimar Estate.
+One of the smallest appellations in Sonoma County, the Green Valley wine region is home to excellent wineries with tasting rooms, including DeLoach Vineyards, Dutton Estate, Iron Horse Vineyards, and Marimar Estate.
 For more ideas, check our Guide to Wine Tasting in Graton.

-One of Graton's unique attractions is Hallberg Butterfly Gardens, a non-profit wildlife sanctuary offering nine acres of meadows, trees, flowers, and dense thickets, all of which provide habitat and food for more than 40 species of butterflies.
+One of Graton's most unique attractions is Hallberg Butterfly Gardens, a non-profit wildlife sanctuary offering nine acres of meadows, trees, flowers, and dense thickets, all of which provide habitat and food for more than 40 species of butterflies.
 Among the beauties seen here: Gray Hairstreak, Pipevine Swallowtail, Purplish Coppers, Painted Ladies, Uncas Skipper, and Monarchs.
-The gardens are open for guided tours from 10 a.m. to 4 p.m., Fridays and Saturdays, April to October, by appointment only.